mig8447/mig8447.github.io/_posts/2019-02-25-oracle-apex-the-power-of-interactive-reports.md

 <!-- TODO: Put the values as code and decide how to indicate the fields -->

-Write "ORDERS" in the "Table Name" field and then type "DD/MM/YY" in the "Format" row of the "ORDER_DATE" column.
+Write "ORDERS" in the "Table Name" field and then type "DD/MM/YY" in the "Format" row for all of the columns whose type is "DATE".
 Continue by clicking the "Load Spreadsheet" button at the bottom of the page.

 After the file is loaded the following screen will be shown.